milofultz/tinybrainfans/wiki/Programming/C/c.md

 #### printf(string, [format, ...])

-If you use a format tag in the string, like `%d` or `%c`, you will need to add what will replace it in the list of `format` variables.
+If you use a format tag in the string, like `%d` or `%c`[14], you will need to add what will replace it in the list of `format` variables.

 ```c
 int fahr, celsius;